NathanNCN/Encompass/README.md

 - Calendar to keep track of upcoming tasks and events
 <img src="Screenshots/calendar.png" width="500">
 <img src="Screenshots/calendarCreate.png" width="500">

-## Mock Test
-- To try out the application:

 ## Installation
 - Feel free to install Encompass.
 Welcome  to any testing, adjustments or updates to the project.